-The Vice-Chancellor of Skyline University Nigeria (SUN), Professor Ajith Kumar VV, making his presentation at the Professional Skills Development Program (PSDP) of the university, organized for 300 level students looking to join the job market has enlightened students that writing winning Curriculum Vitae (CVs), is Launchpad to a rewarding career.
+The Vice-Chancellor of Skyline University Nigeria (SUN), Professor Ajith Kumar VV, making his presentation at the Professional Skills Development Programme (PSDP) of the university, organized for 300 level students looking to join the job market has enlightened students that writing winning Curriculum Vitae (CVs), is Launchpad to a rewarding career.
 He said this much on 7th July 2021.

 While making his presentation, “CV writing and interview skills”, the Vice-Chancellor stated that “As a graduate who is set to enter the job market, you don’t have to let the lack of work experience put you off in applying for a role where otherwise you meet most of their requirements.
 You rather have to make the most of your other qualities such as your skills, attitude, enthusiasm, and potential”.
 He advised the students to take advantage of their SIWES experience, voluntary or community involvement, or work placements, to highlight their suitability.